-Ellsworth Kelly (born 1923) was an American painter, sculptor, and printmaker who was a leading exponent of the hard-edge style, in which abstract contours are sharply and precisely defined.
+Ellsworth Kelly (1923-2015) was an American painter, sculptor, and printmaker who was a leading exponent of the hard-edge style, in which abstract contours are sharply and precisely defined.

 He first rose to critical acclaim in the 1950s with his bright, multi-paneled and largely monochromatic canvases.
 Maintaining a persistent focus on the dynamic relationships between shape, form and color, Kelly was one of the first artists to create irregularly shaped canvases.
 His subsequent layered reliefs, flat sculptures, and line drawings further challenged viewers' conceptions of space.